Preliminary 3D sketches. The scenography is adaptable to the exhibition setup and production context.

 Fascinated by this ontological interplay, Sybil started to research on potential mystical applications of artificial intelligence, and how it could be experienced through actual interactions with algorithms, by altering the code of existing programs towards more ‘esoteric’ performances.

-In late 2021, accompanied by a friend and professional machine learning engineer, Vincent Goosens, she commenced to fine-tune GPT-3, an infamous text predictive algorithm from Google’s artificial intelligence laboratory, Open.ai.
+In late 2021, accompanied by a friend and professional machine learning engineer, Vincent Goosens, she commenced to fine-tune GPT-3, the ancestor of now infamous language model algorithm CHATGPT, from Open.ai.

 It works remarkably well at this specific task by trying to analyse patterns in a pre-existing body of text, in order to predict and generate new text material.
 Shortly after its launch in 2020, it gained popularity online by its surprising ability to “deepfake” historical figures, writing scientific papers or maintaining in-depths conversations impersonating, for instance, Isaac Newton, with incredible accuracy.